We use affiliate links. See our Disclosure Policy for more information.

 Moody PNW vibes in the Wenatchee National Forest on a hike to Margaret Lake

-Wild Blueberries, or huckleberries, on a hike to Lake Margaret
+Wild blueberries, or huckleberries, on a hike to Lake Margaret

 The path was lined with ripe huckleberries, and we hardly saw another sole the entire hike.

-We enjoyed some classic pb&js by the lake before heading back out.
+We enjoyed some classic PB&Js by the lake before heading back out.

-You can also backpack in for the night, but be sure to pack warm as it is very cold especially at night!
+You can also backpack in for the night, but be sure to pack warm as it is very cold, especially at night!

 The views constantly changed along the way, and we couldn’t stop snapping pictures as we hiked.
 I especially loved this view below – nearly a complete rainbow and all just occurring in nature.

 This is definitely a classic PNW hike, and perfect for the fall.
 The distance from the city also ensures that it won’t be nearly as crowded as most popular day hikes closer to Seattle.
-Parking wasn’t an issue for us, and if you don’t have a Northwest Forest Pass or an America The Beautiful Pass, you can pick up a day pass at a visitors center or online.

 This is also the only hike on this list that also requires you to have a permit to hike in the backcountry, which you can pick up for free and fill out at the hike entrance.